Trial

 The Trump administration achieves the closure of the CPB

 Three months after the lawsuit was filed, in August of last year, the CPB announced the gradual cessation of its activities, after the administration of Donald Trump completely suppressed federal funding, after almost sixty years of operation.
-The corporation ended up completely ceasing operations at the beginning of this year.
-As for NPR, the federal funds it received represented 1% of the total budget, but for its affiliated stations, of which there are more than 1,300, it represented between 8% and 10%.
-Along with these lower-reach stations, another entity that was hit hard by this blow was PBS and its associated stations, for which federal funds accounted for approximately 15% of the revenue that the CPB provided them.
+The corporation ended up ceasing its operations entirely at the beginning of this year.
+As for NPR, the federal funds it received accounted for 1% of the total budget, but for its affiliated stations, of which there are more than 1,300, it represented between 8% and 10%.
+Along with these smaller-reach stations, PBS and its associated stations also felt this blow severely, for whom federal funds represented approximately 15% of the revenue that the CPB provided them.

 Cargando